 PIN It: Microwave Breakfast

-One easy microwave breakfast:
+One easy microwave breakfast: Sausages, Scrambled eggs, Tinned tomatoes.

-Scrambled eggs are easy to cook in a microwave too – I have microwave scrambled eggs 1-2x a week as they’re quick, tasty and budget friendly.
+- Eggs: Scrambled eggs are easy to cook in a microwave too – I have microwave scrambled eggs 1-2x a week as they’re quick, tasty and budget friendly.
 I NEVER cook them any other way, it simply doesn’t make sense to do that for me!
 Cook them in a mug for minimal washing up!

-Tinned tomatoes can be heated in just 2-3 minutes in a microwave.
+- Tomatoes: Tinned tomatoes can be heated in just 2-3 minutes in a microwave.
 I’ll typically “top” each tomato (removing the point where the stalk was connected, just because I have some faddy ways), then place the tomatoes in a microwave safe mug.

 Freeze the Tomato Juice